-Stair design can dramatically change how a home feels and the style of decor the staircase either compliments or contrasts.
+Stair design dramatically changes how a home feels and the style of decor the staircase compliments or contrasts.

-Walking in the front door of most two-story homes, the staircase is one of the first things you see.
+When you walk in the front door of most two-story homes, the staircase is one of the first things you see.
 It’s right there—front and center.
-Yet, many owners often ignore their stairs or staircase when it comes to the design and style of their home decor.
+Yet, many owners often ignore stairs or the staircase when considering the design and style of their home decor.
 Around $500B was spent in 2017-2019 on home improvement and remodeling1.
 The average spent per project in 2021 was around $18,0002.

-Perhaps one of the reasons remodeling stairs isn’t more common is that people don’t know the different parts of the stairs that can be rather easily changed or they imagine its very expensive.
-However, stair parts in general are very affordable and even small changes can have a dramatic impact.
-First, however, comes understanding what the various stair parts are and then learning what options you have for each.
+Perhaps one of the reasons remodeling stairs isn’t more common is that people don’t know the different parts of the stairs that can be easily changed.
+Additionally, they often imagine its very expensive.
+However, stair parts in general are very affordable.
+And even small changes can have a dramatic impact.
+Yet, first must come an understanding of what the various stair parts are.
+Then, you need to learn what options you have for each.

 The following stair parts can be updated or changed when remodeling stairs:

-Stair treads are the part of the stair you step on as you climb up or down the staircase.
-Treads are usually made of wood and can either be stain grade or raw/treated wood covered by carpet.
-In remodeling your stairs by updating stair treads, you can:
+Treads are the part of the stair you step on when climbing the staircase.
+They are usually made of wood.
+Furthermore, they can either be stain grade or raw/treated wood covered by carpet.
+When you remodel stairs by updating stair treads, you can:

 - Remove carpet and change treads to hardwood treads